Skip to main content

 Before starting:

-• MariaDB must be accessible from the host running the Collector
+• MariaDB must be reachable from the host running the Collector.

 What You'll Monitor